al-kannan/Docker_Kubernetes/README.md

 ## Container isolation
 This demonstrates that when you run two containers with the same image the containers are completely isolated, its file systems are not visible to other containers

+## std in std out
+This demonstrates that docker can take your stdin and out with -it option.
+Basically you are talking to docker deamon, in turn it talks to container back and forth